 We have established a share ownership policy that requires our independent directors to acquire and hold common shares having a market value of at least three times their total annual cash and equity retainer.
-Independent directors have five years following their appointment or election to the board to comply with the policy.
-Under this policy, our President and Chief Executive Officer is required to acquire and hold common shares having a market value of at least three times his annual base salary; our other executive officers are required to acquire and hold common shares having a market value of at least two times their annual base salary.
+Our existing independent directors have five years following their appointment or election to the board to comply with the policy.
+Independent directors that are appointed at or after our 2025 annual meeting have three years following their appointment or election to the board to comply with the policy.
+Under this policy, our President and Chief Executive Officer is required to acquire and hold common shares having a market value of at least five times his annual base salary; our senior executive officers are required to acquire and hold common shares having a market value of at least four times their annual base salary; and our other executive officers are required to acquire and hold common shares having a market value of at least two times their annual base salary.
 All executive officers have two years following their appointment to comply with the policy.
 Following the phase-in period, directors and executive officers are expected to be in continuous compliance with the policy.

-In calculating ownership status, we will include the value of shares owned, directly or indirectly, by the director or executive officer.
+In calculating ownership status, we will include the value of: (i) shares owned, directly or indirectly, by the director or executive officer; and (ii) DSUs owned by an independent director.
 Awards issued but not yet paid will be excluded for the purpose of calculating the value of shares owned.
 Any shares issued pursuant to awards, and not subsequently sold, will be included in the calculation of ownership.

-Determinations of the value of common shares owned by any director or executive officer are made using the market value based on the trading price of the common shares on the Toronto Stock Exchange at the time of calculation.
-In the event that the market value of common shares owned by a director or executive officer falls below the original purchase price actually paid by the director or executive officer for such common shares, the original purchase price may be used when calculating the director or executive officer's common share ownership.
-In the event that an individual who has achieved the target ownership level subsequently falls below such target ownership level due solely to a decline in the market price of our shares, such individual will be considered to be in compliance with the ownership guidelines as long as the adjusted cost base of his or her shares exceeds the target ownership level.
+Determinations of the value of common shares and DSUs owned by any director or executive officer are made using the market value based on the trading price of the common shares on the Toronto Stock Exchange at the time of calculation.
+In the event that the market value of common shares and/or DSUs owned by a director or executive officer falls below the original purchase price actually paid by the director or executive officer for such common shares (or deemed to have been paid for DSUs), the original purchase price or deemed purchase price may be used when calculating the director or executive officer's common share and/or DSU ownership.
+In the event that an individual who has achieved the target ownership level subsequently falls below such target ownership level due solely to a decline in the market price of our shares, such individual will be considered to be in compliance with the ownership guidelines as long as the adjusted cost base of his or her shares (and/or deemed adjusted cost base of his or her DSUs) exceeds the target ownership level.

-Through market purchases over time, most of our executives significantly exceed these minimum ownership requirements.
-Our board recognizes that our executives may want or need to sell common shares for personal financial planning and diversification reasons from time to time while still maintaining a strong level of ownership in our company.
+Through market purchases over time, most of our executive officers significantly exceed these minimum ownership requirements.
+Our board recognizes that our executive officers may want or need to sell common shares for personal financial planning and diversification reasons from time to time while still maintaining a strong level of ownership in our company.

-The following table sets out the common share ownership levels of each of our current independent directors, our President and Chief Executive Officer and our other named executive officers (other than Mr. Dunlop, who retired on December 31, 2023) as at March 26, 2024:
+The following table sets out the common share and DSU ownership levels of each of our current independent directors, our President and Chief Executive Officer and our other named executive officers as at March 13, 2025: